esentri/domainlifecycles/readme_building_blocks.md

 ### Pattern description

-Several of NitroX DLCs types extend `nitrox.dlc.domain.types.Validatable`:
+Several of NitroX DLCs types extend `io.domainlifecycles.domain.types.Validatable`:
-- `nitrox.dlc.domain.types.ValueObject`
+- `io.domainlifecycles.domain.types.ValueObject`
-- `nitrox.dlc.domain.types.Entity`
+- `io.domainlifecycles.domain.types.Entity`
-- `nitrox.dlc.domain.types.AggregateRoot`
+- `io.domainlifecycles.domain.types.AggregateRoot`
-- `nitrox.dlc.domain.types.Identity`
+- `io.domainlifecycles.domain.types.Identity`
-- `nitrox.dlc.domain.types.DomainObject`
+- `io.domainlifecycles.domain.types.DomainObject`
-- `nitrox.dlc.domain.types.DomainCommand`
+- `io.domainlifecycles.domain.types.DomainCommand`
-- `nitrox.dlc.domain.types.DomainEvent`
+- `io.domainlifecycles.domain.types.DomainEvent`

 All the corresponding Building Blocks should implement invariants or domain rules within their type.
 We suggest an "always-valid" approach, which means that these objects should be validated after construction and on every mutating operation.

 ### Implementation suggestions with NitroX DLC

-+ Implement all invariants or validated domain rules that belong to that building block in `validate()`, if you use `nitrox.dlc.assertion.DomainAssertions`.
++ Implement all invariants or validated domain rules that belong to that building block in `validate()`, if you use `io.domainlifecycles.assertion.DomainAssertions`.
 + The corresponding building blocks can use Bean Validation Annotations on their properties, method parameters or return values (see [NitroX DLC Validation](./readme_validation.md))
 + Remember, that Bean Validation Annotations or DomainAssertions are completely optional, you can also use any other mechanism for validating your building blocks.
 + To simplify the "always-valid" approach make use of the NitroX DLC Validation Extender (see [NitroX DLC Validation](./readme_validation.md)).